 The Connecticut Statewide Impaired Driving Task Force was established in March 2013.
 The purpose of this forum is to bring together area highway safety stakeholders and develop comprehensive strategies to prevent and reduce impaired driving behavior.
 The mission of the task force is "To save lives and reduce injuries due to impaired driving on Connecticut roadways through program leadership, innovation, and facilitation of effective partnerships with public and private organizations."
-The task force is comprised of a variety of disciplines including the Federal Motor Carrier Safety Administration, the Connecticut Highway Safety Office (HSO), the Department of Mental Health and Addiction Services, the Department of Motor Vehicles, the Office of the Chief State's Attorney, the Police Officer Standards and Training Council, the Connecticut State Police, various local police agencies, the University of Connecticut, the University of New Haven, the Connecticut Children's Medical Center, Mothers Against Drunk Driving, AAA and the Preusser Research Group.
+The task force is comprised of a variety of disciplines including the Federal Motor Carrier Safety Administration, the Connecticut Highway Safety Office (HSO), the Department of Mental Health and Addiction Services, the Department of Motor Vehicles, the Office of the Chief State's Attorney, the Police Officer Standards and Training Council, the University of New Haven, the Connecticut Children's Medical Center, Mothers Against Drunk Driving, AAA and the Preusser Research Group.